Aircooled Hut UK Service Information

 1/ Fill with oil:

-Fill with oil as above to fill line and allow engine to turn over without a spark (remove centre distributor lead will do the trick) it should pretty quickly get oil pressure and your dash light will go out. if it doesn't you may need to prime any external oil filter or cooler you have.
+Fill with oil to just below the max fill line and allow engine to turn over without a spark (remove centre distributor lead will do the trick) it should pretty quickly get oil pressure and your dash light will go out. if it doesn't you may need to prime any external oil filter or cooler you have.

 2/ Oil pressure:

-If all sounds ok allow to run for 10 minutes, drain oil and re-fill to full line. leave over night to ensure completely cold and check/set valve clearances.
+if all is fine you can then drain oil and re-fill to full line. leave over night to ensure completely cold and check/set valve clearances.
 Check/set points, timing.

 4/ 100 miles: